openebs-archive/openebs-docs/docs/FAQ.md

 ## How do you expand the Jiva Storage Volumes?

-Currently OpenEBS volume can be resize by following the below mentioned steps.
+Currently OpenEBS volume can be resized using the following procedure.

-1.Obtain iSCSI target and disk details using the following command:
+1. Obtain iSCSI target and disk details using the following command.

   ```
   root@OpenEBS:~# iscsiadm -m session -P 3